How To Get Rid Of Peeling Skin: 9 Easy Tips, Backed By Experts

 On that note, make sure to keep your peeling skin away from the sun's rays.
 Your skin barrier is literally made to protect you from UV rays and environmental irritants, so when it's stripped and weakened (à la sunburn or over-exfoliation), your raw, exposed skin may need some extra help in that department.

 "Exposing fresh skin that hasn't fully formed a protective barrier can cause discoloration," celebrity esthetician and dermatological nurse Natalie Aguilar previously told mbg.
 So you'll want to shield the vulnerable skin from the sun—and make sure to diligently slather on sunscreen.

-On the flip side, when your skin barrier is weakened, the best thing you can do is replenish it with supportive ingredients—think ceramides, hyaluronic acid, colloidal oat, and aloe (the original sunburn soother).
+On the flip side, when your skin barrier is weakened, the best thing you can do is replenish it with supportive ingredients—think ceramides, hyaluronic acid, colloidal oat, oat oil, shea butter, and aloe (the original sunburn soother).
 Better yet, apply these hydrators on damp skin, like post-shower or face wash, so they can lock in that precious water.

 "One should really keep skin care simple and baby the skin back to a healthy start.
 After all, baby skin is forming underneath," says Aguilar.
 And baby skin loves moisture.

 The underneath layers of your skin (which becomes exposed when your top layer peels) are super sensitive, so you might want to stick to a sensitive skin care routine—even if you don't usually identify with the skin type.